-For your typical, everyday SEO, branding, and content marketing purposes, content marketing pieces between 500 to 1,000 words is likely ideal.
-This is long enough to cover most blogging topics with enough detail to add great value to the experience of your readers, earn social shares and comments, and please Google.
+For your typical, everyday SEO, branding, and content marketing purposes, content marketing pieces between 500 to 1,000 words is likely ideal for most companies.
+This is long enough to cover most blogging topics with enough detail to add great value to the experience of your readers, earn social shares and comments, and please Google’s search algorithms.

 For data, this was Tim Brown follower’s most popular pick, with 51% approval.
-Around 17% of Orbit Media bloggers preferred this length, and posts of between 800-900 words were the most popular with that group over the last few years.
-Furthermore, an internal dive into blogging platform Medium’s data showed that three-minute reads (about 900 words) have the most views.
+Around 17% of Orbit Media bloggers also preferred this length, and posts of between 800 to 900 words were the most popular with that group over the last few years.
+Additionally, an internal dive into blogging platform Medium’s data showed that three-minute reads (about 900 words) have the most views.

-Furthermore, it’s worth noting the practicality of 500-1,000-word content marketing.
-For small internal teams or outside agencies, this is a great length for pleasing all parties and brand audiences.
-SEO marketers can also work their keyword targeting magic with a steady stream of these posts, which is great for pleasing Google.
+Also, it’s worth noting the practicality of 500-1,000-word content marketing.
+For your small internal team or your outside agency partner, this is a great length for pleasing all parties and brand audiences.
+SEO marketers can also work their keyword targeting magic with a steady stream of posts of this length, which is great for pleasing Google.

 If your content marketing goal is engagement with your content, then there’s a good argument to be made that about 2,100 words is the right length.
 At this word count, we are well into long-form content.
-This is a bigger time and resource investment on your part and a bigger investment on the reader’s part as well.
+This is a longer time and resource investment on the part of your business and a bigger investment on the reader’s part as well.

-Of course, you could push your content word count even further — and considering the ROI you just might decide to do so.
-It turns out that ranking in the SERPs for very competitive keywords takes carefully targeted, high-quality, long-form content — about 2,500 words worth.
+Of course, you could push your content word count even further — and considering the ROI, you just might decide to do so.
+It turns out that ranking in the SERPs (Google’s first search engine results page) for very competitive keywords takes carefully targeted, high-quality, long-form content — about 2,500 words worth.